 In this section, we investigate the evolution of galactic properties and Ly$\alpha$/LyC observables from the galaxy merger phase to the quasi-steady disc phase in the redshift range $z \sim 9 \to 6$\footnote{Interested readers may also refer to \aref{asec:add_anal_merger} for additional figures and analysis.}.

 We show the time evolution of the intrinsic and intrinsic scattered Ly$\alpha$ images for four simulations in \autoref{fig:lya_img_diff_phys}.
 The maps of the intrinsic Ly$\alpha$ emission closely mirror the gas distribution.
 The maps of the Ly$\alpha$ emission scattered by neutral hydrogen in the ISM and the CGM on the other hand are much more diffuse.
 This reduces the number of discernible components and makes the merger signatures much less prominent.
 For example, in the RTnsCRiMHD simulation at $z=7.26$, the number of identifiable components reduces from 6 to 2 between the maps of intrinsic and scattered \lya emission.
 In the RT and RTiMHD simulations the merger signatures are nearly lost as a result.
-In the two simulations including cosmic rays the Ly$\alpha$ maps of the intrinsic emission are more concentric and the signatures of the ongoing merger are reduced but remain visible, although in most cases the number of identifiable objects also reduces as discussed in \citetalias{Witten24}.
+Accounting for magnetic fields leads to only minor differences.
+It may increase the clumpiness of the intrinsic \lya images at $z < 7$, although this is clearly washed out in the scattered emission.
+The inclusion of cosmic rays has a more prominent effect, observed in the two simulations including cosmic rays, for which the Ly$\alpha$ maps of the intrinsic emission are more concentric and the signatures of the ongoing merger are reduced but remain visible, although in most cases the number of identifiable objects also reduces as discussed in \citetalias{Witten24}.